dotnet/docs-maui/docs/user-interface/pages/navigationpage.md

 ## Display views in the navigation bar

-Any .NET MAUI `View` can be displayed in the navigation bar of a <xref:Microsoft.Maui.Controls.NavigationPage>.
-This is accomplished by setting the `NavigationPage.TitleView` attached property to a `View`.
+Any .NET MAUI <xref:Microsoft.Maui.Controls.View> can be displayed in the navigation bar of a <xref:Microsoft.Maui.Controls.NavigationPage>.
+This is accomplished by setting the `NavigationPage.TitleView` attached property to a <xref:Microsoft.Maui.Controls.View>.
 This attached property can be set on any <xref:Microsoft.Maui.Controls.Page>, and when the <xref:Microsoft.Maui.Controls.Page> is pushed onto a <xref:Microsoft.Maui.Controls.NavigationPage>, the <xref:Microsoft.Maui.Controls.NavigationPage> will respect the value of the property.

 The following example shows how to set the `NavigationPage.TitleView` attached property: